yquake2/yquake2/doc/040_cvarlist.md

   disable it again before playing Ground Zero maps in co-op.
 By default this cvar is disabled (set to 0).

+* **g_footsteps**: If set to `1` (the default) footstep sounds are generated when the player faster than 255.
+This is the behaviour of Vanilla Quake II.
+If set to `2` footestep sound always generated.
+If set to `0` footstep sounds are never generated.
+Cheat protected to `1`.

 * **g_disruptor (Ground Zero only)**: This boolean cvar controls the availability of the Disruptor weapon to players.
 The Disruptor is a weapon that was cut from Ground Zero during development but all